terminal69/wasm-worker-memory-test/README.md

 Run `node test3.js`

-Similar to test 2, however we also instantiate a WebAssembly memory with initial size of 17 pages in each worker (equal to what is required by our wasm-pack example)
+Similar to test 2, however we also instantiate a WebAssembly memory with initial size of 1 page in each worker

 ```
-const memory = new WebAssembly.Memory({ initial: 17 });
+const memory = new WebAssembly.Memory({ initial: 1 });
 ```

 This ends with